sam-b/HashData/README.md

 # HashData
-A REPL for hash, encoding, and encryption identification tool.
+A REPL for hashing, encoding, and encryption identification.
 The listings aren't complete and will generally give numerous possibilities for each input due to the nature of a lot of functions having output in a similar format.

 ![Screenshot](screenshot.png?raw=true)